 What is the Dieselgate scandal?
 What are its negative impacts?

 The Dieselgate scandal involved carmakers like VW and Mercedes and their alleged use of defeat devices to cheat on emissions testing.
-Authorities discovered the devices installed in thousands of the manufacturers’ diesel engines sold across the United States, Europe and the UK, and other parts of the world.
+Authorities discovered the devices installed in thousands of manufacturers’ diesel engines sold across the United States, Europe, the UK, and other parts of the world.

-These defeat devices are capable of telling when a car’s emission levels are being tested.
-Once they detect that such a test is being conducted, they suppress the amount of toxic gases being emitted by the vehicle so it falls within the mandated limits.
-However, once the vehicle is driven in real-world road conditions, the car reverts to its default emissions levels, which are at least four times in excess of the World Health Organization (WHO) and EU limits.
+These defeat devices can tell when a car’s emission levels are being tested.
+Once they detect that such a test is being conducted, they suppress the number of toxic gases emitted by the vehicle so it falls within the mandated limits.
+However, once the car is driven in real-world road conditions, it reverts to its default emissions levels at least four times over the World Health Organization (WHO) and EU limits.

-In essence, the carmakers lied to their customers by telling the drivers that they were buying clean and safe vehicles that do not do any harm to the environment.
+In essence, the carmakers lied to their customers by telling the drivers that they were buying clean and safe vehicles that did not harm the environment.
 In reality, though, every time they drove their VW or Mercedes-Benz diesel cars and vans, they were worsening the air pollution levels in their town or city.

 The vehicles emit gases known as NOx or nitrogen oxides.
-NOx is a family of oxides or gases that form as a result of fossil fuel combustion.
+NOx is a family of oxides or gases from fossil fuel combustion.
 It has NO or nitric oxide, which is relatively harmless but can become harmful once it combines or reacts with NO2 or nitrogen dioxide.
-NO and NO2 are the two main NOx molecules (there are others that are in lower concentrations).
+NO and NO2 are the two main NOx molecules (others are in lower concentrations).

 Nitrogen oxides from vehicles are formed when nitrogen and oxygen interact in a high-temperature, highly combustible event.
-This typically develops in fossil fuel power plants and in car engines, particularly in diesel engines where they are found in large amounts.
+This typically develops in fossil fuel power plants and car engines, particularly in diesel engines that are found in large amounts.

-NOx gases are responsible for the creation of smog that produces the brown haze you see above you, especially in the summertime.
-NOx is also responsible for the development of ground-level ozone, which is known as the bad ozone for its pollutant characteristics.
+NOx gases create smog that produces the brown haze you see above you, especially in the summertime.
+NOx is also accountable for developing ground-level ozone, bad ozone, for its pollutant characteristics.

 Nitrogen oxides also create nitric acid, which contributes to the formation of acid rain.